Package Leaflet: Information for the User

 No special storage conditions are required.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection pointof the pharmacy.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and unused medicines in the SIGRE Point of the pharmacy.
 Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+This will help protect the environment.

 Composition ofDabonal Plus

-The active principles are enalapril, in the form of maleate, and hydrochlorothiazide.
+The active ingredients are enalapril, in the form of maleate, and hydrochlorothiazide.
 Each tablet contains 20 mg of enalapril and 12.5 mg of hydrochlorothiazide.

-Dabonal Plus is presented in packs of 28 tablets.
-The tablets are biconvex, elongated, yellow in color, and scored on one of their faces.
+Dabonal Plus is presented in packages of 28 tablets.
+The tablets are biconvex, elongated, yellow, and scored on one side.

-The score serves to fraction and facilitate swallowing, but not to divide into equal doses.
+The score line is used to facilitate breaking and swallowing, but not to divide into equal doses.

 Dari Pharma, S.L.U.